secretstartups/handbook/leadership/biggest-risks/index.html.md

 1. Conducting [threat intelligence](/handbook/engineering/security/#threat-intelligence)
 1. Have an [internal Red Team](/handbook/engineering/security/#red-team)
 1. Enable our customers to secure their applications via our [Protect Stage](/handbook/product/categories/#protect-stage) categories and features
-1. [Prioritize security](https://about.gitlab.com/security/) to meet the requirements of team members, users, customers, and other community members
+1. Prioritize meeting the [security](https://about.gitlab.com/security/) requirements of team members, users, customers, and other community members

 ## 2. GitLab.com Reliability
 {:#gitlab-com-reliability}